-• The MMU recommends the enforcement of a consistent definition of capacity resource.
+- The MMU recommends the enforcement of a consistent definition of capacity resource.
 The MMU recommends that the requirement to be a physical resource be enforced and enhanced.
-The requirement to be a physical resource should apply at the time of auctions and should also constitute a commitment to be physical in the relevant Delivery Year.
+The requirement to be a physical resource should also constitute a commitment to be physical in the relevant delivery year.
 The requirement to be a physical resource types, including planned generation, demand resources and imports.
 (Priority: High.
 First reported 2013.
-Status: Not adopted.)

-• The MMU recommends that DR providers be required to have a signed contract with specific customers for specific facilities for specific levels of DR at least six months prior to any capacity auction in which the DR is offered.
+Status: Not adopted.) - The MMU recommends that DR providers be required to have a signed contract with specific customers for specific facilities for specific levels of DR at least six months prior to any capacity auction in which the DR is offered.
 (Priority: High.
 First reported 2016.
 Status: Not adopted.)